Skip to content

 Here at The Crossley Heath School, we really value languages and language learning.
 German is taught from Yr7 through to Yr13; however, it is compulsory for students to continue to learn at least one Modern Foreign Language at Key Stage 4 with German being one of those on offer.
 German is spoken by over 130 million speakers and, due to the size and importance of its economy, is one of the most commonly used languages in business.
 At a time of considerable political change in Europe and against the back-drop of a national decline in language learners, we give every single Crossley Heath student the chance to learn a foreign language and to recognise the wide-ranging benefits which learning a foreign language brings.

 Language learning significantly enhances communication skills.
 We promote pair and group work and develop in our students the ability to express themselves clearly and listen to others.
 We aim to build the confidence in our students so that they feel happy to converse with native speakers when on foreign visits or holidays.
-Students are also encouraged to work independently and use their initiative to solve problems by making connections German and English.
+Students are also encouraged to work independently and use their initiative to solve problems by making connections between German and English.
 Therefore, through learning the German language, students also have an improved understanding of English.

 These skills are valued by universities and employers.
 Languages are used and can be helpful in lots of different jobs not only translation, interpreting or teaching.
 In fact, many employers reward people with language skills with extra salary because they know they are essential in today’s international business world.
 Therefore, we aim to dispel the myth that English is enough.